Table of Contents

 Trade size, also called position sizing, refers to how many shares, contracts, or units you buy or sell in a given trade.
 It determines how much capital you put to work on each trading opportunity.
 Proper position sizing is crucial – it directly impacts your risk, reward potential, and overall performance.
 Size too big, and losses become devastating.
 Too small, and profits are measly.
 Position size should fit your account size, risk tolerance, and strategy.
 An aggressive day trader will trade larger than a conservative long-term investor.

 Get the size wrong, and you set yourself up to fail.
 But optimize it, and you maximize returns while controlling drawdowns.
-With stocks, forex, options, futures, and other tradable products, you have flexibility in determining position size.
+With stocks, forex, options, futures, and other tradable products, you have flexibility in determining position size and mini lot.
 Leverage also amplifies sizing.
 Use this to your advantage through smart scaling.
 Dialing in appropriate position sizing for your trades is a make-or-break element for trading success.

 Volume typically rises when investors are uncertain or speculative, causing more active trading.
 It surges around the market open and close, Mondays and Fridays, and dips at lunch and before holidays.
 By monitoring volume patterns, investors gauge market participation and liquidity conditions.
 Spikes or declines in volume for a particular asset also signal shifting supply and demand dynamics.